Gavin1937/WebPicAPI/README.md

 ### This API is designed to fetch basic info and download pictures from popular picture/wallpaper websites and social media.

+## This project is deprecated, checkout the complete rewrite of this project [WebImageAPI](https://github.com/Gavin1937/WebImageAPI)

 # Supported Websites: